Head coach: College football

 One of the major features of head coaching in college football is the high player turnover rate, which is how many players change teams, via the transfer portal, or getting drafted/graduating.
 It is currently averaging about 18% each season.

 Head coaches at the college level have a paid staff and can concentrate on the overall aspect of the team rather than dealing with the nuances of training regimens and similar activities.
 Unlike head coaches at other levels, college coaching staff are solely responsible for the roster of players on the team.
 The ability to recruit top players plays a major role in success at the college level, and is done, in most cases, by the head coach or head recruiter.
+In addition to recruiting, the Head Coach is also in charge of Name, Image, and Likeness (NIL) funding which is a player's right to how their image is being used commercially.
+They play the main role of managing, facilitating, and fundraising for their programs funds.
+Head coaches act as the pitchman to boosters, alumni, and companies to secure funds for high school recruiting and player retention purposes.

 A college coach acts as the face of a team, in a sport where the players regularly depart after a few years, compared to some coaches who have been in the same position for over a generation.
 They are often called upon to discuss off-the-field incidents such as rule infractions or player antics.

 In a majority of states, the head coach of a public university's football or men's basketball program is the highest-paid state public official.

 Major annual coaching honours given out at the end of the year include the Home Depot Coach of the Year, the Liberty Mutual Coach of the Year Award, the Associated Press College Football Coach of the Year Award, and the Paul "Bear" Bryant Award.